cdondrup/petri_net/README.md

     rospy.spin()
 ```

-As you can see, the only thing this server does is taking in an int value using our `SimpleTest.action`, adding 1, and then returning the result in the
+As you can see, the only thing this server does is taking in an int `value` using our `SimpleTest.action`, adding 1, and then returning the `result` in the
 `SimpleTest.action`.
 This is just a place holder for whatever action you might require to be fulfilled.
 In the finished net, this server will be started
 and the net will wait until it is finished before continueing.
 It receeives input at start and produces output at the end.
 There is a second kind of server,
 however, in case your action server needs to communicate with an external knowledgebase.

 **RPN Action Servers**

 RPN is short for ROS Petri-Net.
-These servers provide functionality for the server to communicate with the Petri-Net at run time. this is useful if, for example,
+These servers provide functionality for the server to communicate with the Petri-Net at run time.
+This is useful if, for example,
 you need to query an external knowledgebase such as an ontology or the user of an interactive system via dialogue.
-This global data base or exeternal knowledge
+This global data base or external knowledge
 base is shared between all petri-nets and can therefore also be used to exchange information between different subsystems.
 More on this later.

 The [RPN server used here](rpn_recipe_planner/scripts/example_servers/test.py) uses the same action as the other server above and looks like this: